SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.3.md

     ![Clone Complete](./img/Ex0_Clone_Completed.png)

 You have now finished this pre-requisite step.
+Please proceed to [prerequisite step 4](./0.4.md)

 <a href="#top">Top</a>